-Before any kind of fortification existed during the Middle Ages certain towns, places of interest or important locations were open to attacks and pillages.
-Structures whose sole purpose was to defend against these attacks were introduced and they were called Motte and Baileys castles.
+Before any kind of fortification existed during the medieval period certain towns, places of interest or important locations were open to attacks and pillage.
+Structures whose sole purpose was to defend against these attacks were introduced.

 A motte and bailey castle is a fortified structure built with a wooden or stone keep which was situated on the top of a raised dirt mound called a motte and accompanied by a protective ditch with its own palisade which surrounds the courtyard which is called the bailey.

 During the medieval period, having anything to protect an important location was always welcome, especially if it was cheap and easy to make.
 Motte and bailey castles fitted the bill as they were easy to build, even with unskilled labour, and yet still provided a very formidable defence.